On the Impact of the Utility in Semivalue-based Data Valuation: Introduction

 \paragraph{Related works.} Our focus on the robustness of semivalue‐based data valuation to the utility choice differs from most prior work, which has concentrated on \emph{defining} and \emph{efficiently computing} data valuation scores.
 The Shapley value \citep{shapley, datashapley}, in particular, has been widely studied as a data valuation method because it uniquely satisfies four key axioms: linearity, dummy player, symmetry, and efficiency.
 Alternative approaches have emerged by relaxing some of these axioms.
 Relaxing efficiency gives rise to the semivalue family \citep{semivalues}, which encompasses Leave-One-Out \citep{loo}, Beta Shapley \citep{betashapley}, and Data Banzhaf \citep{databanzhaf}, while relaxing linearity leads to the Least Core \citep{leastcore}.
 Extensions such as Distributional Shapley \citep{ghorbani2020,kwon21} further adapt the framework to handle underlying data distributions instead of a fixed dataset.
 On the algorithmic front, exact semivalue computation is often intractable, as each semivalue requires training models over all possible data subsets, whose number grows exponentially with the dataset size.
 Consequently, a rich literature on approximation methods has emerged to make data valuation practical at scale \citep{mann1960values, maleki2015, jia2023, datashapley, jia2020, dushapley}.
 By contrast, when and why data valuation scores remain consistent across different utilities has received far less attention.
-Prior work has explored related robustness questions in special cases: \citep{databanzhaf} examines how semivalue–based valuations fluctuate when the utility function is corrupted by inherent randomness in the learning algorithm, and \citep{rethinkingdatashapley} studies how different choices of utility affect the reliability of Data Shapley for data-subset selection.
-Our proposed methodology broadens this scope by quantifying when data valuation remains robust to shifts in the utility function. \paragraph{Notations.} We set $\mathbb{N}^{*} = \mathbb{N} \setminus \{0\}$.
+Prior work has explored related robustness questions in special cases: \cite{databanzhaf} examines how semivalue–based valuations fluctuate when the utility function is corrupted by inherent randomness in the learning algorithm, and \cite{rethinkingdatashapley} studies how different choices of utility affect the reliability of Data Shapley for data-subset selection.
+Our proposed methodology broadens this scope by quantifying when data valuation remains robust to shifts in the utility function.
+Specifically, we independently observe the same sensitivity to utility specification as in \cite{diehl2025}, which argues that semivalue-based data valuation can be arbitrary and gameable under utility underspecification.
+While this work focuses on exposing this vulnerability and its implications, we develop a practical geometric framework that quantifies the sensitivity itself and measures its impact on ranking stability. \paragraph{Notations.} We set $\mathbb{N}^{*} = \mathbb{N} \setminus \{0\}$.
 For $n \in \mathbb{N}^{*}$, we denote $[n]:=\{1, . ., n\}$.
 For a dataset $\mathcal{D}$, we denote as $2^{\mathcal{D}}$ its powerset, i.e., the set of all possible subsets of $\mathcal{D}$, including the empty set $\emptyset$ and $\mathcal{D}$ itself.
 For $d \in \mathbb{N}^*$, we denote $\mathcal{X} \subseteq \mathbb{R}^d$ and $\mathcal{Y} \subseteq \mathbb{R}$ as an input space and an output space, respectively.